 Barely less than a foot, Salto the robot resembles a miniature version of the Star Wars imperial walker.
 But let its size not fool anyone — this tiny robot has a massive spring in its step.
 Salto can vault over three times its height in a single leap.

 The scientists expect Salto will drive the development of small, agile robots that could leap through rubble to aid in search-and-rescue tasks.
-They have described the robot’s new skills at the 2019 International Conference on Robotics and Automation held on May 21
+They have described the robot’s new skills at the 2019 International Conference on Robotics and Automation held on May 21st in Montreal.

 Small robots are really great for a lot of things, like running around in places where larger robots or humans can’t fit.
 For example, in a disaster scenario, where people might be trapped under rubble, robots might be really useful at finding the people in a way that is not dangerous to rescuers and might even be faster than rescuers could have done unaided.
 We wanted Salto to not only be small, but also able to jump really high and really quickly so that it could navigate these difficult places.

 Yim collaborates with Ronald Fearing, an electrical engineering and computer sciences professor at UC Berkeley, whose Biomimetic Millisystems Lab investigates how the mechanics of animal movement can be applied to develop more nimble robots.

 Fearing’s lab is famous for constructing insect-inspired robots that can safely crawl across complicated surfaces that are too smooth or too rough for a wheeled robot to traverse.
 In making Salto, which stands for “saltatorial locomotion on terrain obstacles,” Fearing instead was keen to create a robot that traveled from one place to the next by hopping.